Singular blocks of restricted sl3: Hochschild cohomology

-Since our block algebra is $K$-graded, its Hochschild cohomology is bigraded, once by homological degree and once from this $K$-grading, referred to as the internal grading.
-In this section we calculate the centre of our basic algebra and the internal degree zero part of the first Hochschild cohomology, showing that as in the $\ssl_2$ case, it is isomorphic to the general linear Lie algebra.
+It is well-known that any non-semisimple block of $u(\ssl_2(k))$ has as its basic algebra a smash product $\Sigma = kC_2 \ltimes k[x,y]/(x^2,y^2)$ where the cyclic group $C_2=\langle g \rangle$ acts by $gxg=-x$ and $gyg=-y$.
+A straightforward computation with this basic algebra shows the centre $Z(\Sigma)$ has dimension 3 and $\HH^1(\Sigma) \cong \mathfrak{gl}_2(k)$ as a Lie algebra.
+In this section we investigate the centre and Hochschild cohomology of our block of $u$.
+Since the block algebra is $K$-graded, its Hochschild cohomology has an internal grading coming from this $K$-grading.
+We will calculate the centre of $\Lambda$ and the internal degree zero part of its first Hochschild cohomology, showing that as in the $\ssl_2$ case, it is isomorphic to the general linear Lie algebra.